J16N/tsuby/README.md

 <br>

 # Usage Policy
 *First of all thanks for visiting my repository.
 If you wish to use my existing codes, please don't forget to credit my team.
-I won't mind you use all my codes, as I am open source for a reason, as long as you don't blindly copy it or refraining from crediting my team.* ***Give credit where it is due!***
+I won't mind you use all my codes, as I am open source for a reason, as long as you don't blindly copy it or refraining from crediting my team.* ***Give credits where it is due!***

 <br>